Rhonda gets justice for state's "worst case of child abuse"

-RHONDA Trivett was sitting on her bed watching a movie on October 17 when she received a phone call she'd been waiting for since 1981.
+RHONDA Trivett was sitting on her bed in Kingaroy watching a movie on October 17 when she received a phone call she'd been waiting for since 1981.

 "It was (Queensland Health Minister) Cameron Dick and (Child Safety Minister) Shannon Fentiman," Rhonda said.